Basic research for next-generation technologies

 - What will we do with used solar panels?

-Other core competencies of ours include energy conversion, electricity generation and distribution in an environmentally friendly manner, and power semiconductor research.
+Other core competencies in Electrical Engineering include energy conversion, electricity generation and distribution in an environmentally friendly manner, and power semiconductor research.

 Facts about Faculty 5